·

 verb “down”

-down; he downs; past downed, part. downed; ger. downing
+infinitive down; he downs; past tense downed; past part. downed; ger. downing

 1. to cause something or someone to fall or come down